HeuristicPerson/bluetooth_2_hid/README.md

 #### 5.1.1.
 Raspberry Pi 4 Model B

-Connect the _USB-C power port_ of your Pi via cable with a USB port on your target device.
+Connect the _USB-C power port_ of your Pi 4B via cable with a USB port on your target device.
 You should hear the USB connection sound (depending on the target device) and be able to access your target device wirelessly using your Bluetooth keyboard or mouse.
+In case the Pi solely draws power from the host, it will take some time for the Pi to boot.

 > [!IMPORTANT]
 > It's essential to use the small power port instead of the bigger USB-A ports, since only the power port has the [OTG](https://en.wikipedia.org/wiki/USB_On-The-Go) feature required for [USB gadgets](https://www.kernel.org/doc/html/latest/driver-api/usb/gadget.html).